Ghana has over 500 Senior High Schools across its 16 regions categorized into Category A, Category B, Category C, and Category D schools.

-Schools, in general, are known to be one of the important agents of socialization, and students meet several people from diverse backgrounds and learn different behaviours, consciously or unconsciously.
+Schools, in general, are known to be one of the important agents of socialization, and students meet several people from diverse backgrounds and learn different behaviors, consciously or unconsciously.

 A school provides a structured education to the child and promotes their mental and psychological growth.
 Apart from learning academics, a child also learns other essential life skills such as teamwork, good manners, unity, sharing, and responsibility.